 Affiliated Grades: Credits from affiliated programs are posted by the Graduate and International Admissions Center (GIAC), to the transfer credit section of the official UT transcript.
 Courses and actual grades will appear.
 Students must make a C- or better for credit to be given.
 However, the grades do not compute into the official GPA.
 In most cases, grades recorded on transcripts from affiliates have already been converted from the foreign mark or grade to the American letter grade system.
 Students on affiliated studies programs may not elect for any of their credit from abroad to be posted as Pass/Fail (see GIAC rule on transfer credit).

 Reciprocal Exchange Grades: Credit from exchange programs are posted by the Office of the Registrar to the official UT transcript.
 Courses and grades will appear.
 Grades compute into the official GPA.
 Transcripts from exchange universities are received by the Program Coordinator.
-The SAO, under authorization from the Provost, transcribes the grades from the foreign grading system to the UT letter grade system for each course taken abroad.
+Education Abroad, under authorization from the Provost, transcribes the grades from the foreign grading system to the UT letter grade for each course taken abroad.
 Students must take all courses abroad for a letter grade.
 However, students wishing to take a course pass/fail must inform his/her Program Coordinator in writing by the date marking 60% of course completion following the start of the academic session (course start date) in the host country.
 The numbers of pass/fail courses allowed per semester or per degree are set by the student’s college or school.

 All students must complete a program evaluation on Abroad 101 upon return to Austin.
 Coordinators will guide students on the process.
 Once the official transcript from the program has been received the student should ensure that their credit will be posted to their official UT transcript within one long semester.
 Students should contact the Education Abroad Credit Team with any questions pertaining to their credit.